georgegaytan/test-discord-bot/README.md

 # test-discord-bot
-Doesn't really do anything kinda discord bot, for reference
+Doesn't really do anything, for reference

 .env key is no good, generate a new one at https://discord.com/developers/applications/793937515852726282/bot